-We have orientated resourcing and actions around three big, strategic goals:
+Our resourcing and actions are based around three big, strategic priorities:

-- Healthy, inclusive and connected neighbourhoods - Liveable and thriving environments - A Council that listens and adapts to the needs of our evolving communities
+- Healthy, inclusive and connected neighbourhoods; - Liveable and thriving environments; - A Council that listens and adapts to the needs of our evolving communities.

-While all Councils face fundamental service requirements for their communities, Moorabool Shire presents a fairly unique set of challenges.
+While all Councils face fundamental service requirements for their communities, Moorabool Shire has a fairly unique set of challenges.